OzRib/NiceEvaluation/README.md

 The backend is builded with PHP and Ruby.
 I have used shell scripts to test archives links and to install the project in server.

+#Why is have builded?
+This project have builded because a great work in  my computer course.
+The teacher requested me to do an evaluation generator system and I thougth to do it with the tecnologies I know.
+This is the result☺️ ❤️

 # How to install?
 The first step is configure the environment variables You can view an example of the environment variables in file example.env